Skip to the main content.

 Looking to unlock new business opportunities with SPVs?
 Excellent, but you need a quick and efficient way of setting and managing them.

-Vestd offers exactly that.
-A user-friendly platform for creating and managing SPVs for a range of uses, whether you’re a founder, business owner, investor or fund manager.
+Vestd offers exactly that - a user-friendly platform for creating and managing SPVs for a range of uses, whether you’re a founder, business owner, investor or fund manager.

 Investors: tap into new opportunities